tamakoji/rpclib/README.md

   * No IDL to learn
   * No code generation step to integrate in your build, just C++

+# Notice

+**This is a fork of [rpclib](https://github.com/rpclib/rpclib)**, where ASIO was updated to 1.16.1, by that server supports `server::run_for`.
+Which is also a trick used in [CARLA](https://carla.org/), running a server for a short period of time during `Tick` of UnrealEngine so that functions lies within game thread.
+The way CALRA was implement works but with wrapping another asio over rpclib server.
+This rpclib update will natively support `run_for` inside the rpclib.
+See `examples/server_run_for` for how to use it.

 # Look&feel

 ## Server